 The initial steeping brings forth a complex bouquet of toasted pecans , and a touch of smokiness.
 On the palate, you get roasted sweet corn, nutty/fruity notes, and a tangy, rich finish.

-This batch of Dong Ding Oolong is representative of some the highest quality tea in the world.
+This Dong Ding Oolong is representative of some the highest quality tea in the world.
 It demonstrates the broad spectrum of character and flavors that can be captured by refined roasting techniques.

 The Story of This Tea

 These leaves were chosen by one of Taiwan's leading tea professionals who used his personal expertise in carefully roasting them to bring their flavor to its fullest potential of balance and richness.
 This professional works with local farmers on an annual basis to produce batches of tea that win the highest awards of the largest Oolong tea competitions in the world.
 The leaves must be properly cultivated, and most importantly properly oxidized before being well roasted for the Lugu Farmers' Association Dong Ding Oolong Competition.
 Proper oxidation of the leaves results in a fuller flavor profile that offers a more balanced brew.
 It is also necessary for producing optimal results in roasting the leaves after they are rolled and dried.